 4. Open-mindedness

-Open-mindedness drives collaboration by being receptive towards others’ perspectives or suggestions, even if it challenges their own belief.
+Open-mindedness drives collaboration by fostering receptivity to others’ perspectives and suggestions, even when those perspectives and suggestions challenge their own beliefs.
 This mindset is essential for building strong collaborations.

 In collaboration, it is considered a positive quality to help users reflect on ideas, arguments, and information that differ from one’s own.
 Teams that practice this value in their interactions often rethink projections and re-evaluate initial beliefs.